-Email us a copy of your guide to madison@yourpark.org.uk with the subject: friends of park's accessibility guide.
+Email us a copy of both your guide and filled out table to: madison@yourpark.org.uk with the subject: friends of park's accessibility guide.

-We review it within 2 weeks, offer any feedback and when finalised, convert it into a PDF.
+We review it within 1 week, offer any feedback and when finalised, convert it into a PDF.